hafidzfad/Automatic-Processing-Data-Using-Python/README.md

 # Automatic-Processing-Data-Using-Python
-Data management at PT.
-INTENS (Operational Division)
+Data management when Internship 2021 at Pt.
+Intens (opeational Division)

+Python Script with Tkinter GUI for Processing 3 Excel Files (File Transaksi, White Label, & P2P Transfer) into 1 Excel File so that it would help the company to compare and get the important information.

 * [Inspiration and Need](#inspiration-and-need)